-- ✓ Place the transmission shift controls at the helm station in the neutral position.
-The feel of a "detent" midway between the forward and reverse positions indicates the neutral position. - ✓Place the throttle controls in the idle or "down" position. - ✓ Turn the ignition key to ON, but not to START.
-The engine alarm buzzer should sound and the automatic fire extinguisher system indicator light should illuminate. - ✓ Turn the ignition key to START and hold in this position until the engine starts.
-If the engine starter motor does not operate, the neutral safety switch may be out of adjustment.
-Slowly and carefully move the transmission shift control lever up and down until the starter motor operates.
-See your Silverton dealer or a competent technician as soon as possible to obtain the proper adjustment for the neutral safety switch.
+- ✓The controls at the helm station must be in the neutral position.
+This is done by placing the shifter in the center detente of the control.
+Check the Manual for the particular controls that are on your vessel. - ✓Turn the ignition to ON, but not to START ENGINE.
+Depress the actuation button at the controls to take command of your controls.
+Check the automatic fire extinguisher system indicator light.
+It should illuminate. - ✓Turn the ignition key to START and hold in this position until the engine starts.
 Release the ignition switch as soon as the engine starts.
 The engine alarm buzzer should turn OFF when the engine oil pressure reaches normal operating range.
 The automatic fire extinguisher indicator light should remain illuminated.